A boat with ‘Let’s go Brandon’ Christmas lights won the holiday parade. Then the prize was revoked.

 “Let’s go Brandon” stems from an Oct.
 2 NASCAR race at the Talladega Superspeedway in Alabama.
 During a trackside interview with winning driver Brandon Brown, an NBC reporter mistakenly thought the crowd was chanting “Let’s go Brandon.”
 The spectators were actually denouncing the president.

-“Let’s go Brandon” has since become an unofficial GOP slogan, with the phrase being chanted at election-night parties, political rallies and sporting events across the country.
+“Let’s go Brandon” has since become an unofficial GOP slogan, with the phrase being chanted at election night parties, political rallies and sporting events across the country.

-In Yorktown on Saturday, a group of five judges, including the chair of the York County board of supervisors and the local sheriff, awarded Berger’s boat the parade’s top prize, the Daily Press reported.
+In Yorktown on Saturday, a group of five judges, including the chair of the York County Board of Supervisors and the local sheriff, awarded Berger’s boat the parade’s top prize, the Daily Press reported.
 After the foundation started getting complaints, Akers drove to the docks to investigate.
 Once he figured out what had happened, he asked the committee’s chair to strip Berger of the “Best in Show” prize and give it to the boat that had come in second.

 The parade’s organizers told Akers and the foundation they were “perplexed” that the boat had won, according to a statement published by WTKR.
 On Wednesday, the parade committee said new measures will include guidance on appropriate entries, entry forms with a description of the proposed decorations and a review process of the planned themes.

 Berger said he turned in a form three days before the parade that told organizers what he planned to do.
-Akers confirmed Berger had informed organizers about his boat’s theme by filling out an entry form but said he wasn’t sure how detailed it was.
+Akers confirmed Berger had informed organizers about his boat’s theme by filling out an entry form, but said he wasn’t sure how detailed it was.

-Chad Green, chair of the York County board of supervisors, told the Daily Press he judged Saturday’s parade, the fifth or sixth time he’s done so.
-He deemed Berger’s boat the winner, followed by “Peace on Earth,” which he thought was a close second.
+Chad Green, chair of the York County supervisors, told the Daily Press he judged Saturday’s parade, the fifth or sixth time he’s done so.
+He deemed Berger’s boat the winner, followed by “Peace on Earth,” which he said was a close second.

-“I showed up, and I was given a sheet of criteria on which to vote for,” which he said included “lights, spirit, and the wow factor.”
+“I showed up, and I was given a sheet of criteria on which to vote for,” which he said included “lights, spirit and the wow factor.”

 “I did my job, I walked away, and then suddenly there’s all kinds of controversy,” Green said.
 “But I feel that my judging was fair and open and honest.”

-Green, who’s a Republican, told the Daily Press that he’s “certainly not going to abridge free speech” on a boat owner’s theme.
+Green, a Republican, told the Daily Press that he’s “certainly not going to abridge free speech” on a boat owner’s theme.
 “I might not agree with it, but I’ll fight for your right to say it,” he said.

-For Hodson, it’s not a free-speech issue; it’s a question of what’s in keeping with the Christmas spirit.
-This is the time of year people come together, she said, and ever since moving to Yorktown in 2012, the boat parade and accompanying festivities have been part of that for her — the lighting of the Christmas tree, Santa coming down from a firetruck, the 10- to 18-year-olds dressed in Revolutionary War uniforms playing the fifes and drums.
+For Hodson, it’s not a free speech issue; it’s a question of what’s in keeping with the Christmas spirit.
+This is the time of year people come together, she said, and ever since moving to Yorktown in 2012, the boat parade and accompanying festivities have been part of that for her — the lighting of the Christmas tree, Santa coming down from a firetruck, the 10-to-18-year-olds dressed in Revolutionary War uniforms playing fifes and drums.

 All of it gives her “this beautiful feeling,” she told The Post.